onkelhoy/web-components-old/packages/tools/routing/views/demo/public/markdown/pap-pagination-document.md

   cElements.define('pap-pagination', Pagination);
 }
 PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is!
  Based on the source code and the types can you give me the following tables.

 1. properties (columns: name, default-value, type, description)
 2. events (columns: name - ex: 'click', type - ex: CustomEvent<ClickEvent>, description - when its being triggered etc) 3.public functions (columns: name, arguments - ex: arg1:CustomType, arg2?: boolean = true, arg3?: string, description - breif explenation what it does)

-## SOURCE-CODE:
+## SOURCE-CODE

  // utils
 import { html, property, query } from "@pap-it/system-utils";
 import { Translator } from "@pap-it/tools-translator";
 import "@pap-it/tools-translator/wc";

 // atoms
 import { Dropdown } from "@pap-it/dropdown";
 import "@pap-it/icon/wc";
 import "@pap-it/typography/wc";